-HOMEMADE BOOKS, written by vegetarians, hand produced at old Whittier Farm.
-WE WALKED TO MOSCOW, by Jerry Lehmann; 100 pages, 20 photos, maps, etc.-\$1 etc.-\$1 YOU COME WITH NAKED HANDS, by Brad Lyttle; 295 pages, 60 photos, texts, etc.-\$4.25 THEORY AND PRACTICE OF CIVIL DISOBEDIENCE, by Arthur Harvey.
-29 written by omnivore: OF HOLY DISOBEDIENCE, by A. J. OF HOLY DISOBEDIENCE, by A. J. Muste-15c written by both kinds: HANDBOOK ON NONPAYMENT OF WAR TAXES, edited by Ernest Bromley; 42 pages-35c All Fiv- Titles, \$5.65 (you save 30c) Also available: machine-printed books from India written by Gandhi.
+HOMEMADE BOOKS, written by vegetari-ans, hand produced at old Whittier Farm.
+WE WALKED TO MOSCOW, by Jerry Lehmann; 100 pages, 20 photos, maps, etc.-\$1 written by omnivore: OF HOLY DISOBEDIENCE, by A. J.

+THEORY AND PRACTICE OF CIVIL DISOBEDIENCE, by Arthur Harvey.
+29

+OF HOLY DISOBEDIENCE, by A. J. Muste-Isc Written by both kinds: HANDBOOK ON NONPAYMENT OF WAR TAXES, edited by Ernest Bromley; 42 pages-35c All Fiv- Titles, \$5.65 (you save 30c) Also available: machine-printed books from India written by Gandhi.
 Free list.
-Greenleaf Books, Raymond, N. H. THE GREEN REVOLUTION - 5 November, 1966
+Greenleaf Books, Raymond, N. H.

+THE GREEN REVOLUTION - 5 November, 1966